Pettineo

 Pettineo (Sicilian: Pittineu) is a comune (municipality) in the Metropolitan City of Messina in the Italian region Sicily, located about 80 km east of Palermo and about 110 km west of Messina.

-Pettineo is a beautifully restored medieval city, situated on a hilltop with a view of the Tyrrhenian Sea (Mar Tirreno), In the center, are the ruins of a Norman-era castle, and on the outskirts, there is a Franciscan convent.
+Pettineo is a restored medieval city, situated on a hilltop with a view of the Tyrrhenian Sea (Mar Tirreno), In the center, are the ruins of a Norman-era castle, and on the outskirts, there is a Franciscan convent.
 Most employment is agricultural, with fields and olive groves surrounding the town.

 There are notable architectural elements such as the Duomo, medieval outdoor ovens, and a public washing area.

 Holy Week is marked with colorful processions on Good Friday and on Pascha, with the entire community engaged.

 Roads are cobbled and narrow, and generally devoid of vehicular traffic.

 Among area attractions are the valley of Tusa with monumental sculptures commemorating the landing of Allied paratroopers, during World War II.

 Pettineo borders the following municipalities: Castel di Lucio, Mistretta, Motta d'Affermo, Reitano, San Mauro Castelverde, Tusa.